AND OLDIE, BUT A GOODIE:

-To me, there is nothing quite as exhilarating as the smell, noise and energy of a true weightlifting gym.
-I am brought to life by the clanging and banging of the iron, the grunts and groans that pass the lips of men and women as they try to blast out those last few muscle-building reps.
-It is cathartic, motivating and uplifting all at the same time.
+To me there is nothing quite as exhilarating as the smell, the noise and the energy of a true weightlifting gym.
+The clanging and banging of the iron, the grunts and groans as men and women try to blast out those last few muscle building reps really brings me to life and inspires me to push myself just a little harder.

-I’m not sure if it is just me, but their seems to be an effort afoot to stop hard training, to cap enthusiasm and stifle the travails it takes to get real results.
-About a year ago, I was finishing up what was, to that point, a great workout.
-I was working two large opposing muscle groups; chest and back.
-I was on my last of 36 sets, super-setting decline flyes with dead-lifts.
-I only had about 225 on the bar, but as we all know, the dead-lift is a brutal exercise, more so when done last and even more so when done as part of a superset.
-Well, I was brining the iron down to the floor with some good old fashion banging.
-The sound of the weights against the rubber mat ramped my adrenaline causing a release of energy to explode me upright.
-At the top position, my dead stop caused the weights to shake and there was the clanging.
-Like a piston of a high revving engine, I was rapidly moving up and down.
-Upon completion of the last set I re-racked the weight.
-I was soaked in sweat and my grip was almost completely shot; the bar slipped and the weights came crashing down onto the rack.
+Well, I was finishing up the other morning, it was chest and back day and I was doing my last of 36 sets, super-setting decline flyes with dead-lifts.
+I only had about 225 on the bar, but as we all know the dead-lift is a brutal exercise, more so when done last and even more so when done as part of a superset.
+Well I was bringing iron down to the floor with some good old fashion banging.
+The sound of the weights against the floor ramped my adrenaline causing a release of energy to explode me upright.
+At the top position my dead stop caused the weights to shake and there was the clanging.
+Piston like, I was moving up and down.
+After my last set I re-racked the weight.
+I was soaked in sweat and my grip was almost completely shot — the bar slipped and the weights came crashing down onto the rack.

-Gasping for breath I stood up tall, full of self-pride.
-I just completed three more reps than I did last workout.
+I stood up tall, full of self-pride because I just completed three more reps than I did last workout.
 Then it happened — the person next to me muttered under their breath, “Jesus Christ.”

-I was so ticked off that to burn off the excess energy, I did six more sets, three more supersets of machine benches and bent over rows.
+I was so ticked off that to calm down, I did six more sets, three more supersets of machine benches and bent over rows.
 I noticed the mutterer was talking to someone else and when I was done with my sixth set, the person finally went and did another set.
-I wanted to yell again, “MAYBE IF YOU WOULD ACTUALLY PUT SOME ACTUAL EFFORT INTO YOUR WORK OUT YOU MIGHT LOOK A LITTLE DIFFERENT THAN YOU DID A YEAR AGO!”
-But damn my parents raising me to be polite.
-I just stripped the bar, something this person did NOT do, looked over and said, “good-bye.”
+I wanted to yell again, “MAYBE IF YOU WOULD ACTUALLY WORKOUT YOU MIGHT LOOK A LITTLE DIFFERENT THAN YOU DID A YEAR AGO!”
+But dam my parents raising me to be polite.
+I just stripped the bar, looked over and said, “good-bye.”

-So, am I out of line to workout so hard that iron weights ring aloud?
+So, am I out of line to workout so hard that iron weights make noise?

 Am I incorrect to push a set to failure that on occasion the weight slips?